 Annually the Pensions and Investments Research Consultants (PIRC) compile a list of Local Authority pension performance analytics, ranking each Fund according to their performance in the 1-year to 30-year time periods.
-In the wider LGPS Universe, the average 1-year Fund return to 31 March 2022 was 8.6% compared to a 10-year average return of 8.9% p.a.
-As at 31 March 2022 the Universe comprised of 63 funds with a total value of £250bn.
+In the wider LGPS Universe, the average 1-year Fund return to 31 March 2023 was -1.6% compared to a 10-year average return of 7.3% p.a.
+As at 31 March 2023 the Universe comprised of 63 funds with a total value of £243bn.

-The City of Westminster Pension Fund placed in the lower quartile of fund returns for the 1-year period, this was largely due to inflationary concerns and the ongoing conflict within Ukraine.
+The City of Westminster Pension Fund placed in the median/lower quartile of fund returns for the 1-year period, this was largely due to ongoing inflationary concerns.
 Over the longer 10-year period the Fund placed in the top quartile of pension fund performance.
 The table below shows the LGPS Universe average returns compared to the Fund over the 1-year to 30-year period, along with average LPGS returns by asset class over the same time periods.